European News Exchange: Business model

 All ENEX members pay a yearly membership fee – the amount depends on the size of the channel, the size of its market, its contribution to the ENEX content pool, and the use of satellite time.
 Each member submits material from their own-produced news programmes to the ENEX content pool without receiving any financial compensation.
 In return, they can use material from this pool for their programmes, free of charge.

 Live operations

 ENEX organises live stand-up coverage of major planned and breaking news events on behalf of partners.
 The Greek financial crisis of summer 2015 saw ENEX deploying satellite trucks to Athens but also to each of the long-running string of governmental meetings in Brussels, Strasbourg, and Luxembourg City such as Eurogroup, Ecofin and full council.

 The Germanwings plane crash saw ENEX have live camera positions in Seyne Les Alpes, France, Dusseldorf Airport and Haltern Am See in Germany.
 Over the course of the Charlie Hebdo shooting, ENEX used three SNGs to provide positions in five locations, including the magazine's offices on the first day and the Paris supermarket for the final hostage-freeing.

-Pre-planned events have included the British royal wedding of the Duke and Duchess of Cambridge, the birth of their two children and the election of Pope Francis in 2013.
+Pre-planned events have included the British royal wedding of the Duke and Duchess of Cambridge, the birth of their children and the election of Pope Francis in 2013.